onepiecejs/cantas-docker/README.md

 ## Accepted environment variables

-- AUTH\_DEFAULT: which authentication strategy is preferred to use. local would be the most proper one probably.
+- `AUTH_DEFAULT`: which authentication strategy is preferred to use. local would be the most proper one probably.
-- DEFAULT\_USERNAME: username of default user account used when local authentication strategy is enabled.
+- `DEFAULT_USERNAME`: username of default user account used when local authentication strategy is enabled.
 Defaults to cantas.
-- DEFAULT\_PASSWORD: password of default user account used when local authentication strategy is enabled.
+- `DEFAULT_PASSWORD`: password of default user account used when local authentication strategy is enabled.
 Defaults to cantas.
-- REALM: realm used for constructing user's email.
+- `REALM`: realm used for constructing user's email.
 This is useful when Kerberos authentication strategy is enabled.

 ## Dependencies